oddbird/oddsite/content/2019/10/02/sass-modules.rst

 public and private members,
 the ``load-css()`` mixin,
 and so on.
-I'll cover all of that in the
+I cover all of that in the
-article for CSS Tricks
+`article for CSS Tricks`_.

-(and cross-post it here).
+.. _article for CSS Tricks: https://css-tricks.com/introducing-sass-modules/

 If you want to get a head start, the amazing `new documentation`_